 Bell was a moderate Democratic follower according to GovTrack's own analysis of bill sponsorship from Bell’s time serving in the House of Representatives.
+Bell’s bills had a total of 97 cosponsors in the 108th Congress.

 Use this chart to compare Bell to other members of the House of Representatives in the 108th Congress on leadership and ideology.